-A second more detailed round of mineralogical, metallurgical and process design testwork on material from Ivana was completed at the Saskatchewan Research Council ("SRC") under the guidance of Chuck Edwards.
-Results were announced on February $7^{th}$ , 2019, and were incorporated into the PEA study.
+A second more detailed round of mineralogical, metallurgical and process design testwork on material from Ivana was completed at the Saskatchewan Research Council ("SRC") under the guidance of independent consultant Chuck Edwards.
+Results were announced on February 7th, 2019, and were incorporated into the PEA study.

 The results of the first Preliminary Economic Assessment for the Amarillo Grande Project were announced on February 27, 2019.
-The PEA demonstrates robust economics for a surficial mining operation of the Ivana deposit, with 13 years of uranium and vanadium production.
+The PEA provides an initial view of the potential viability of the resources for a surficial mining operation of the Ivana deposit, with 13 years of uranium and vanadium production.
 Recovery of uranium and vanadium is through a simple two-stage process of concentration/beneficiation followed by alkaline leaching using low environmental impact technology and reagents.